 Of the other islands, five are connected by seventeen kilometers of paved road.
 Exploration of the few settlements located on this trail, especially on a bike, is an unexpected attraction in the Maldives.

 Forest and tree houses

-Another unusual feature of the island it its lush, dense forest: the island is covered by twelve hectares of coconut and fig trees, as well as forty-five other plant species.
-And there is a natural freshwater lake on the island, too—not something you normally associate with Maldives.
+Another unusual feature of the island is its lush, dense forest: the island is covered by twelve hectares of coconut and fig trees, as well as forty-five other plant species.
+And there is a natural freshwater lake on the island, too—not something you normally associate with the Maldives.

 Activities and dining

-This would not be a Maldivian hotel without good water sports and great diving, with a dramatic 140-meter long wreck of the British ship, which lies just a few minutes by boat from the island (the British actress Gemma Arterton loved it).
+This would not be a Maldivian hotel without good water sports and great diving, with a dramatic 140-meter long wreck of the British ship, which lies just a few minutes by boat from the island.